alfin3/lisp-seq-cause-search/README.md

 **Asymptotic Analysis**

 The below analysis is based on the provided implementation of the WalkSAT-inspired local search step.
+To move from a solution to the next, three literal deletion options are considered: <br/>
+1) choose a random (false) satisfied data instance, and then choose the POSITION and LITERAL in the data instance whose deletion optimizes the objective function
+2) choose a RANDOM POSITION in the current solution, and then choose the LITERAL whose deletion optimizes the objective function
+3) chose a RANDOM LITERAL in the current solution, and then choose the POSITION where the deletion of the literal optimizes the objective function

+If a defined enrichment threshold is reached, the best of 1-3 is always chosen.
+Otherwise, the best of 1-3 is chosen with some probability.
+With some probability, a random option of 1-3 is chosen.
+Finally, with some probability, a literal is added to the current solution.

 N: size of the data set of sequences <br/>
 T: number of time points in each sequence <br/>